-I'm an enthusiastic and detail-oriented professional editor and writer with a MFA degree in creative writing and ten years of broad professional editorial experience.
+I'm an enthusiastic and detail-oriented professional editor and writer with a MFA degree in creative writing.
+My career work has included running book signing events for an independent bookstore, guiding indie authors through the self-publishing process with CreateSpace/KDP, and, most recently, serving as the Managing Editor at Prairie Schooner, one of the oldest and most celebrated literary journals in the US, and the African Poetry Book Fund.
 I bring to each project a unique range of experience, expertise in multiple editorial styles, creative problem-solving skills, clear communication, and an eye for clean, concise copy.

 History Press empowers history enthusiasts to write local stories for local audiences.

 Publishers Weekly is an international source for book publishing and bookselling news, reviews, and information.

 CreateSpace, an Amazon company, helps people independently publish and distribute books in physical or digital formats.
 During my two years in the company I was promoted twice.
 My work ranged from company-wide collaboration to implement data-driven decisions and document policy and process improvements to performing in-house editing and basic manuscript formatting for VIP clients like Hugh Howey and H.M.
 Ward, from managing productivity and subject-matter expertise within a team of editorial coordinators to serving as a liaison between authors and third-party vendors.